-Burraton School Council
+Burraton School Parliament

 At Burraton Community Primary School we promote the idea of being a listening school where children’s views are valued.
 Each class elects a representative to form the School Council, which meets twice each half term.
 Regular circle times and class discussions provide opportunities for the children to raise concerns and put forward suggestions as to how certain aspects of school life can be managed or improved.
 Additionally, the children are able to submit suggestions via a class School Council ‘post box’ which is checked prior to each meeting.